SVR5

 Device is busy.
 This can be used for devices that require exclusive access.

-A received connect request was aborted when the peer closed its endpoint.
+A received connect request was aborted when the

 The connection was refused.